matthicksj/mba-fixes/README.md

 build.sh
 -----------

-When you get a new kernel version, open the spec file in the mba6x_bl directory, update the kversion variable at the top, and 'git commit' the changes.
-Then run 'tito tag' and 'git push --tags'.
-Then build.sh will complete the tito builds and update the contents on OpenShift.
+For any updates, you need to commit the work, push it and 'tito tag' it before running the overall build.
+For example, you would do:

+    git commit -a -m "My changes"
+    tito tag
+    git push
+    git push --tags

+Then you should be safe to run 'build.sh' to upload the results to OpenShift.

 Enjoy!